jacoblockett/yugipedia-gql/README.md

 ## Redirects

 This wrapper will make an attempt to resolve redirects as best as possible.
-It does so by coercing lowercase, uppercase, propercase, titlecase, and sentencecase variations of your provided details and querying them all against the API efficiently.
-To test this, you can try a `set` query with each of the following set names for the [Legend of Blue Eyes White Dragon](https://yugipedia.com/wiki/Legend_of_Blue_Eyes_White_Dragon) set; they should all succeed.
+It does so by coercing lowercase, uppercase, propercase, titlecase, and sentencecase variations of your provided `searchTerms`s and querying them all against the API efficiently.
+To test this, you can try a `set` query with each of the following set names for the [_Legend of Blue Eyes White Dragon_](https://yugipedia.com/wiki/Legend_of_Blue_Eyes_White_Dragon) set; they should all succeed.

 * `"lob"`
 * `"Lob"`